Agafangel (Savvin): Criticisms

 He is a categorical opponent of Ukraine's integration into the European Union and NATO.

+Metropolitan Agafangel is a staunch supporter of the Transnistrian separatists in Moldova.

 The Metropolitan is an opponent of globalization and ecumenism, believing that they need to be opposed with the help of the purity of faith and the preservation of traditions: the Julian calendar, fasting and the Church Slavonic language.

 Bishop Agafangel is also a categorical opponent of the declaration of canonical autocephaly of the Ukrainian Orthodox Church.

 According to the holy canons, no "unification" with the "UPC KP" or "UAPC" is possible.
 It is only possible for schismatics to join the canonical Church.
 And for this, the Ukrainian Orthodox Church does not need to fulfill the demands of schismatics and nationalist politicians, severing the sacred, God-given unity with the Russian Orthodox Church, but the schismatics themselves need to humbly accept the teachings, practices and ecclesiastical structure of the Mother Church.